 Exit fees apply if you are in a fixed term contract with AGL and you cancel this contract whilst still in the contract length.
 If you take AGL with you to your new address, this exit fee may be waived.

-If you have organised your move with us and there is no electricity or gas at your new home, please speak to our team via webchat or call us on 131 245.
+If you have organised your move with us and there is no electricity or gas at your new home, please contact us.

-If you haven’t arranged your move, you can do this online, via chat or simply call us on 131 245 so we can start the process as quickly as possible for you.
+If you haven’t arranged your move, you can do this online, or contact us so we can start the process as quickly as possible for you.

 For NSW customers installing a service line and meter, a standard quote will be provided in 5 business days, and a non-standard quote provided in 10 business days.
 After you accept the quote, the distributor will determine the time frame for the installation.
 For meter-only installations, once you have accepted the quote, your gas plumber will advise on an installation time frame.

 It may take up to 30 business days for service lines and an additional three business days for meter installation.
 If you are requesting a service line installation, this is usually the longest step in the process, due to site and weather conditions.
 The Distributor must install the service line before the meter can be installed.

 It may take up to 20 business days for service lines and an additional three business days for meter installation.
 If you are requesting a service line installation, this is usually the longest step in the process, due to site and weather conditions.
 The Distributor must install the service line before the meter can be installed.